VR Arcade NOLA Offers Immersive Virtual Reality Experiences for Events of All Shapes and Sizes

 He continued, “We try to price ourselves accordingly to the other entertainment options out there, so from a price standpoint, if (event planners are) looking for an entertainment option, we’re very competitive with everybody else.
 Just the uniqueness and the enjoyment factor of trying something new and generating a crowd is probably the biggest appeal we have for these events, and then we also try to capture as many videos and photos as we can with their brand in the background.
 So, in addition to drawing a crowd and creating a unique event, they get a lot of social media love afterward.”

-To learn more about VR Arcade NOLA, go here.
+To learn more about Maverick VR, go HERE.